Top 10 Barbell Shoulder Exercises For Growth

 5. Exhale, pause for a moment at the top, then return the weight to the start in a controlled manner.

-6. Do not let your wrist arc; keep them firm so you can perform each rep safely and effectively.
+6. Do not let your wrist arc; keep them firm to perform each rep safely and effectively.

 3. Barbell Front Raise